 The web for students can be overwhelming, and choosing a hosting provider can be a difficult process to navigate.
 Even more so when it’s for educational purposes.
 The needs of both instructors and students have to be balanced with other factors, such as a tight budget.

 Thankfully, you can save yourself a great deal of stress and expense by knowing what features to look out for.
 With the right host, running your student blogs or educational site will be significantly easier.

 In this article, we’ll discuss a number of factors to consider when evaluating potential hosting providers for educational purposes.
-Then we’ll share ten contenders to look into.
+Then we’ll share several contenders to look into.
 Let’s get started!

 What to Look for in an Educational Hosting Provider